EveryMundo/LocustStressTests/README.md

 Place a .csv containing the URL path and parameters in the same directory as the test locustfile.

 Call `locust --host` and provide the hostname as the arguent.
+This may require sudo on \*nix system so the rlimit can be increased.

 Example: